Subhash-777/ScanScavvy/README.md

     cd backend
     npm start
     ```
-2. In a separate terminal, launch ngrok to expose your local backend:
+2. In a separate terminal, launch ngrok:
     ```bash
     ngrok http 3000
     ```
-3. Copy the generated ngrok URL (e.g. `https://abcd1234.ngrok.io`) and update it in the frontend's `api.js` file as the `API_BASE_URL`.
+3. Copy the generated ngrok URL (e.g. `https://abcd1234.ngrok.io`)
+   Update it in `frontend/api.js` as `API_BASE_URL`.

-### Frontend (React Native)
+### Frontend

-1. Open the project in your terminal:
+1. Start the Expo project:
     ```bash
     cd frontend
     expo start
     ```
-2. Launch Expo on your device or emulator.
-The app will use the updated API URL and communicate with your live backend.
+2. Scan the QR code with Expo Go app to launch on your device.

 ---